 Bicycles parked or stored in violation of regulations may be removed and impounded at the owner’s expense.
 Abandoned, unsecured or unregistered bikes may be impounded at owner’s expense.

-*EXCEPTION TO THE 60 DAY HOLD RULE* - Bicycles must be removed from campus immediately after Commencement.
+Bicycles must be removed from campus immediately after Commencement.
 Bicycles not registered with a Summer Bike Tag and collected during the Annual Summer Break Bike Roundup may be immediately classified as abandoned and may be donated to charity or disposed of.

 Violations of bike rules may be cited as a violation of the University Traffic and Parking Regulations.